-Newly appointed Directors are provided with briefings by the Chief Executive, the Chief Financial Officer and Company Secretary in respect to the operations of the Group.
+Newly appointed Directors are provided with briefings by the Chief Executive Officer, the Company Secretary and also by other members of Senior Management in respect to the operations of the Group.
 An information pack is handed over to a new Director following his appointment which usually incorporates Memoranda and Articles of Group Companies, relevant legislation as well as rules and byelaws.
 The Directors have access to the advice and services of the Company Secretary who is responsible for ensuring that Board procedures are adhered to.
 Additionally, Directors may seek independent professional advice on any matter at the Company's expense.